naiello/blackholed/README.md

 ## Use with dnsmasq

-In order to use the blocklist with `dnsmasq`, ensure your system configures the `--addn-hosts` option to point to the generated blocklist (in `/var/db/blackholed/hosts` by default).
+In order to use the blocklist with `dnsmasq`, ensure your system configures the `--servers-file` option to point to the generated blocklist (in `/var/db/blackholed/hosts` by default).
 The `dnsmasq.hup_after_refresh` and `dnsmasq.pid_file` config options tell `blackholed` to send a SIGUP to dnsmasq after a refresh cycle is complete in order to pick up the updates to the hosts